MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 - You will need one backend for each service.

+- **Make SURE the backend is named the same as the one in your mapfile!**

 1. `Name` should reference the service you're adding, example: `NEXTCLOUD_backend`

 2. `Mode` needs to be `HTTP (Layer 7) [default]`, this is different from the SSL_backend.

 3. `Servers` set to the corresponding `Real Server` you made earlier.

+4. Save.

+5. Apply.

 Note: If you have multiple servers serving the exact same content than you will want to add all servers into a single backend so HAProxy can actually balance the load between the servers.